UX Case Study - Weather notification application

 #1.
 Observation

-I wanted users not to launch AWeather often.
-When users launch this app for the first time, they set settings like what weather events to be notified like ‘snowy’ or ‘cloudy’, and what time and days to be notified.
-That’s it!
-When setting finished, users don’t need to launch this app again until they want or need to change notification settings.
+I wanted users not to need to launch AWeather often.
+On first launch, users set which weather events to be notified about (snow, cloudy, etc.) and what time and days to be notified.
+After that, they never need to open the app again unless they want to update the schedule.

 User journey

-Additionally, I wrote some Jobs to be done lists to design more useful product and make it from user’s perspective.
+I wrote Jobs to Be Done statements to design from the user's perspective.

-1. When I woke up late for the work, I want to be notified in advance about specific weather events, so I can prepare with that even I don’t have much time to check how’s the weather like today.
+1. When I wake up late, I want to be notified in advance about specific weather events, so I can prepare without having to check the forecast manually.

-2. When I’m too lazy that it’s bothersome to check the weather with my smartphone on every morning, I want to be notified about today’s weather only it’s rainy outside, so I can prepare my umbrella without forgetting and get additional minutes on my bed.
+2. When I'm too lazy to check the weather every morning, I want to be notified only when it's rainy, so I can grab my umbrella and get a few extra minutes in bed.

 Board